lizkiger/Portfolio-Visuals/README.md

-Liz Kiger- Data Analysis Portfolio
+# Liz Kiger- Data Analysis Portfolio #

-This repository is for the projects I've worked on during and after completing [Coursera](https://www.coursera.org/user/b4546d6febf68f221ab714cffa487c4c)
+## This repository is for the projects I've worked on during and after completing [Coursera](https://www.coursera.org/user/b4546d6febf68f221ab714cffa487c4c) ##

--This portfolio covers the following skills to help prepare me for a career as a Data Analyst:
+### This portfolio covers the following skills to help prepare me for a career as a Data Analyst: ###

--Exploratory Data Analysis
+* Exploratory Data Analysis

--Data Wrangling
+* Data Wrangling

--Data Cleaning
+* Data Cleaning

--SQL for Data Analysis
+* SQL for Data Analysis

--Data Visualization to draw meaningful conclusions
+* Data Visualization to draw meaningful conclusions

--R
+* R

--Tableau
+* Tableau